SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Dying Light

-Learn Circle of Death and Finger of Death spells and add them to the list of spells known.
-You always have these spells prepared, they do not count towards your prepared spells limit and are treated as cleric spells for you.
-In addition, necrotic damage dealt by your spells and features ignores resistance to necrotic damage.
+You learn Circle of Death and Finger of Death spells and it is added to the list of spells known.
+They are always prepared, don't count towards your prepared spells limit, and are treated as cleric spells for you.
+Whenever you cast a damaging necromancy spell, you can deal maximum damage instead of rolling.
+You can use this feature twice per long rest.